End-to-end Surface Optimization for Light Control: Results

 Fig.~\ref{fig:teaser} and Fig.~\ref{fig:prototypes} show the rendering results of a few models created by our method, as well as caustic images produced by their physical prototypes.
+To facilitate comparison with the rendered results, we have rectified the photos of the physical caustic images in Fig.~\ref{fig:prototypes} to provide a frontal view of the imaging area.
 Despite the deviation between our physical light sources and their mathematical models, and the slight imperfections due to CNC tolerance and polishing, the physical prototypes still produce images with a strong resemblance to the target.

 Fig.~\ref{fig:prototype_Einstein} compares physical results from our method and the method of~\cite{schwartzburg2014high} on the same target image.
 Both results are fabricated using the same settings.
-We can see that the result of~\cite{schwartzburg2014high} has some notable distortions compared to the target image, especially in the silhouette region around the hairs.
+The caustic images in the real photos in the leftmost column have also been rectified to obtain a front view that facilitates comparison with the target image.
+We can see that the result of~\cite{schwartzburg2014high} has notable distortions compared to the target image, especially in the silhouette region around the hairs.
 This is because in~\cite{schwartzburg2014high}, the lens shape is not directly optimized based on the rendering image; instead, they first compute a normal field matching the target image and then reconstruct a mesh from the normals.
 As their normal field is computed from OT alone, it is not guaranteed to be integrable; as a result, the normals of the reconstructed mesh may deviate from the OT normal field, causing distortions in the real image.
 In contrast, our optimization is directly driven by the rendering image and achieves better preservation of the target image.
 In addition, our physical prototype contains fewer fabrication artifacts in the resulting image, thanks to our piecewise smoothness constraints that facilitate fabrication.

 Fig.~\ref{fig:prototype_smooth} further demonstrates the importance of our piecewise smoothness regularization.
 For the same Einstein target image, we compute and fabricate two lens shapes using our method with and without the smoothness term while keeping all other components the same.
 The optimized surface without the smoothness term is notably rougher and contains a large number of small concavities and convexities.
 Moreover, although both surfaces can produce images closely matching the target in simulated rendering, the real image from the physical prototype without the smoothness term deviates significantly from the target, while the one with the smoothness term still maintains strong resemblance to the target.
 This example shows that our piecewise smoothness regularization ensures the optimized surface can be physically fabricated with sufficient accuracy, helping to achieve a desirable final result.